Heavy Menstrual Bleeding Treatment near Boston, MA

 - You develop anemia from excessive blood loss

 To learn more about heavy menstrual bleeding treatment, please contact our office at (781) 263-0033 and schedule your appointment today!

 By inserting slender tools through the passageway between your vagina and uterus, your doctor is able to complete the procedure without the need for an incision of any sort.

 Depending on a number of factors such as the size and condition of your uterus, your doctor will recommend the best method for the procedure.
 These varying methods include electrosurgery, extreme cold (cryoablation), heated fluids, heated balloon, microwave energy or high-energy radiofrequencies.
 The procedure can typically be done in the comfort of your own doctor’s office, however in some cases it may need to be done in an operating room.

-Expected Recovery After Your Procedure
+What Is the Expected Recovery After Your Endometrial Ablation Procedure?

 After the uterine endometrial ablation procedure, you may experience cramping (similar to menstrual cramping) and abnormal vaginal discharge in color (blood may be present) and in consistency (watery discharge).
 Other side effects include nausea and the need to urinate more frequently.

 The downtime from this minimally invasive procedure is relatively short as most women are able to get back into their daily routine within several days.